clearbit/clearbit-ruby/README.md

 company = result.company
 ```

+Passing the `stream` option makes the operation blocking - it could hang for 4-5 seconds if we haven't seen the email before.
+Alternatively you can use our [webhook](https://clearbit.com/docs#webhooks) API.
 If a person or company can't be found, then they'll be `nil`.

 See the [documentation](https://clearbit.com/docs#person-api) for more information.